Bag-snatching, theft, pick-pocketing and petty crime is no more a problem in Marrakesh than any other city or popular

 Don't walk up dark, deserted alleyways, stay aware to your surroundings, don't flash valuables and everything should be fine.

 I'm told the main square of the old medina, the Djemaa El-Fna, at dusk is a sight not to be missed.
 Snake-charmers and lots of families enjoying the cool evening.
 Wish I was going with you.
-Phil about 7 years ago
+Phil over 7 years ago

 When I was in Marrakesh in 2006 I met a 70-something lady there who was travelling alone, she was staying in my hostel and had only good things to say about her trip.